 Initially, it looked as if Minnesota had robbed Dallas.
 Local beat writers criticized Johnson’s deal, one of whom said the Cowboys received “a bag of beans and a cow to be named later.”
 Oh, if only he knew just how big Jimmie’s beanstalk would grow.

-The Cowboys used their stockpile of draft picks to move up in subsequents drafts or in player trades with teams like the Pittsburgh Steelers, New England Patriots, Atlanta Falcon, Houston Oilers and San Francisco 49ers.
+The Cowboys used their stockpile of draft picks, including their three first rounders, to move up in subsequent drafts or in player trades with teams like the Pittsburgh Steelers, New England Patriots, Atlanta Falcons, Houston Oilers and San Francisco 49ers.
 Those picks resulted in:

 - *Emmitt Smith, NFL’s all-time leading rusher

 - DT Russell Maryland, a Pro-Bowler in 1993

 - S Darren Woodson, a five-time Pro-Bowler

 - CB Kevin Smith, an All-Pro in 1996